 - Try body-weight exercises.
-Man does not live by energy supplements alone, like the kind seen in this Energy Renew review.
+When it comes to budget workouts, man does not live by energy supplements alone, like the kind seen in this Energy Renew review.
 Remember gym class?
 Yes that’s right; you need those too.
 Things like push-ups, sit-ups, dips on outdoor railings, squats, lunges and more.
 Thankfully, there are plenty of body weight exercises and variations to combine for a great workout.

 - Borrow a yoga or workout DVD set.
 Ever since Tae Bo, fitness gurus have been releasing DVD sets for you to work out at home and get in killer shape.
 Try DVD sets like PX-90 and Insanity to get your body into excellent shape.
-If you want to try yoga DVDs, all you’ll need is a yoga mat or carpeted area, and some blankets for propping up.
+If you want to try yoga DVDs, all you’ll need is a yoga mat or carpet.
+Some blankets for propping up are also helpful.

 - Buy a used bike.
 We’re not talking about a high-class road bike or mountain bike here, just something inexpensive to get your heart pumping while riding on the streets of your town.
 You may even be able to find a bike at The Salvation Army or Goodwill.

 - Buy used weights from Craigslist.
 People are always moving or need extra cash and Craigslist is the place to go for low-cost used workout equipment.
-A set of dumbbells, a small barbell set, and a cheap exercise bike for indoors is all you need for a good all-around regimen.
+For instance, a set of dumbbells, a small barbell set, and a cheap exercise bike for indoors is all you need for a good all-around regimen.

 - Take advantage of YouTube exercises and workouts.
-There are tons of free videos on YouTube giving away basic exercise tips to complete workouts for free, and many of them can be done right in your own home, or even outside in a park.
-One of the best I found was a 10-minute high intensity cardio workout by Yuri Elkaim that could be done in less than 10 square feet of real estate.
-I thought my lungs were going to jump out of my throat when I was done.
+There are tons of free videos on YouTube giving away basic exercise tips to complete workouts for free.
+Best of all, many of them can be done in your own home – or even outside in a park.
+One of the best I found was a 10-minute high intensity cardio workout by Yuri Elkaim.
+In fact, all you need is 10 square feet, if not less.
+My lungs were practically jumping out of my throat at the end.
 Click here for the link.

 - Use resistance bands.
-I didn’t know about these until I found a great circuit workout using resistance bands on YouTube by another Canadian workout instructor, Mike Roulston, from Mode Athletics.
-You can buy a set of basic resistance bands at one weight for less than $20.
-However if you are serious about working out with them, it’s better to invest in a full set with multiple weights and tensions.
+I didn’t know about these budget workout tools until I found a great circuit workout using resistance bands on YouTube by another Canadian workout instructor, Mike Roulston, from Mode Athletics.
+For example, you can buy a set of basic resistance bands at one weight for less than $20.
+However, if you’re serious about working out with them, it’s better to invest in a full set with multiple weights and tensions.
 You can easily workout your entire body with a set of resistance bands and get a fantastic workout!
 You can checkout Mike’s resistance bands workout here.

 - Make your own weights.
-If you’re really strapped for cash, take some spare plastic bottles and fill them with dirt or sand to make your own weights.
+If you’re really short on cash, fill some spare plastic bottles with dirt or sand to make your own weights.